 To see more potential replacements for TV’s wildest personality, head over to the Bullz-Eye Blog.

 Tags: Andrew McCarthy, Angus T. Jones, Bronson Pinchot, Carlos Estevez, CBS, Chaim Levine, Charlie Sheen, Chuck Lorre, D.B.
 Sweeney, Emilio Estevez, Graham Patrick Martin, Headlines, James Spader, Jamie Kennedy, Joe Rogan, John C. McGinley, Jon Cryer, Martin Sheen, Matthew McConaughey, Michael J. Fox, Michael Madsen, Molly Ringwald, Randy Quaid, Ryan Stiles, Seann William Scott, Two and a Half Men, Woody Harrelson

-Here’s an excerpt from Tom’s 2eros review:
+Here’s an excerpt from our staff member’s 2eros review:

 2EROS sent us a pair of men’s briefs and they are as stylish as some fancy shirts I’ve bought in the past – no kidding.
 The 2EROS brand offers a line of sleek and eye catching men’s sportswear and underwear for those who want style all the way and all day.
 Designed with the male physique in mind, 2EROS products accentuate the male form as long as you keep yourself in shape.
 Get in decent shape first then go out and buy your 2EROS gear.

 For more about the 2eros line of products, check out the 2eros review at the Bullz-Eye Blog.

 Bullz-Eye was recently contacted by Hairbond out of the UK to test out some new grooming products.
 A staff member was happy to oblige and post some impressions of the company’s new line of upscale men’s product.